Eisi05/NpcApi-Spigot/src/main/java/de/eisi05/npc/api/ai/README.md

 3. **Use predicates for target filtering**: AttackEntityGoal uses predicates to dynamically discover targets within range, making it more flexible than fixed target suppliers.

-4. **Combine goals strategically**: Use a mix of high-priority reactive goals (like AttackEntityGoal) and low-priority idle goals (like WanderGoal, LookAroundGoal).
+4. **Combine goals strategically**: Use a mix of ALWAYS priority reactive goals (like AttackEntityGoal) and randomizable idle goals (like WanderGoal, LookAroundGoal).

-5. **Set appropriate priorities**: Ensure important behaviors (like combat) have higher priorities than idle behaviors.
+5. **Set appropriate priorities**: Use ALWAYS for critical behaviors that should always execute (like combat), and use HIGH/MID/LOW_CHANCE for behaviors that can be randomly selected.

 6. **Test pathfinding**: The WalkToLocationGoal uses A* pathfinding which can be CPU-intensive.
 Adjust `maxIterations` based on your server's performance.